 It has been said that “The good physician treats the disease; the great physicaian treats the patient who has the disease.”
 Sir William Osler, one of the first professors at John Hopkins University School of Medicine and later its Physician- in-Chief.

 Because your body naturally wants to be healthy. however, the body may be missing things needed to function at its best, or something might be standing in the way of its optional functioning.
-Fm first identifies the factors responsible for the malfunctioning.
+Functional medicine first identifies the factors responsible for the malfunctioning.
 Then it deals with those factors in a way appropriate to the patients particular situation.

 Elements of Functional Medicine